Legion-God/dev-radio/README.md

 3. Activate your venv by entering `source venv/bin/activate`, if you are on Windows use `.\venv\Scripts\activate`
 4. `pip install -r requirements.txt`
+5. To install package locally, run `pip install -e .`
-5. And you are done !
+6. And you are done !